BitMind-AI/bitmind-subnet/README.md

 - **Validators** are tasked with sending images to miners for classification, with each challenge having a 50/50 chance of containing a real or fake image.
 Validators run a prompt generation LLM and several image generation models, and sample real images from a pool composed of over 10 million images from several open source datasets.
     - We will iteratively expand the generative capabilities of validators, as well as the real image sample pool, to increase miner competition and, in turn, the utility of the subnet as a consumer-facing service.

-Join us at the AI Image Detection Subnet, your partner in maintaining digital authenticity and leading the fight against misinformation.
-Be part of the solution and stay at the forefront of innovation with our cutting-edge detection tools – Defending Truth, Empowering the Future!
+Join us at the Bitmind AI Image Detection Subnet, your partner in maintaining digital authenticity and leading the fight against misinformation.
+Defending Truth, Empowering the Future!

 ## Status